 At Prince of Peace we are dedicated to educating the whole child.
-In the MIII (Jr. High) classrooms you notice that there are not as many manipulative materials on the shelves.
-The children are generally to a stage in their learning where they do not feel the need to use the concrete materials and are able to visualize things more abstractly.
+In the Junior High classrooms you notice that there are not as many manipulative materials on the shelves.
+Students are at a stage in their learning where they do need as many concrete materials and are able to visualize things more abstractly.
 Also, they are preparing to advance to high school.
 They work on more complex Math ideas, like Pre-Algebra.
-They learn geography skills and about our government with various hands on activities.
-They are reading novels and chapter books, completing reports, and practicing their creative writing skills.
-They continue to learn about grammar, but no longer use the symbols.
+They learn geography skills and about our government with various hands on\real world activities.
+They are reading novels and chapter books, creating presentations, and practicing their creative writing and grammar skills.
 Children learn about the Catholic faith and Religions of the world.
 They traditionally prepare a Stations of the Cross activity to help lead the entire school in prayer during Lent.
 Our Junior High students take on leadership roles in the school such as having a kindergarten buddy that they enjoy meeting with at school, for fun and educational activities, and sitting with during mass, for more prayerful moments.
-You can tell that the children feel pride in their school and themselves.
+You can tell that our Junior High students feel pride in their school and themselves.